Anshu1155/Call-Centre-Power-BI-/README.md

-Created a histogram to visualize the distribution of a categorical variable using Python.
+Created a Bar chart to visualize the distribution of a categorical variable using Python.
 Dataset used- World Bank